 Can you describe your book’s story in a few words?
 If you can’t, you have work to do to find your true book idea.
 Often it is in there, it’s just mixed in with lots of others.
 Take time to sift it out.
 That can just be part of the natural progression of refining your idea.
 You might start out thinking you are writing “Book A,” but once the characters start talking to you, you realize you are writing “Book B.”

 The only issue with this kind of path is the time it takes.
 You might write only to re-write numerous times.
 This can be extremely productive for those who get to the desired end.
 For others, the length of the walk, especially if it never develops into a run, can prove to be too much.
 If the path is too long, you might give up before reaching the finish line.

-So, it pays to take time to make sure you have one big enough idea from which to spin a book-length tale.
+It pays to take time to make sure you have one idea big enough to support a book-length tale.

 Now, with one idea at its heart, you should easily be able to craft your book descriptions.

 It might help to write short summaries of your book long before you finish it.
 You don’t need to, but it’s a good test of where you are on the path.
 Many people insist on being able to do this from the start.

 Having the big picture handy is essential if you want to sell your idea before you even write the book.
 Think of the famous movie bigwigs sitting in an office, with their feet up, talking to a potential investor.

 “So, I want to make a movie about this topic…” and the investor rips off her glasses, smacks her palms onto the table and screams, “Yes!
 I’ll give you the money.
 We have to make this movie!”

 That’s the response you want to your summary concept.

 If you are writing a book, you’ll have to express the gist of it in several different forms.
 If you are to succeed in getting your book distributed, you will have to think in shorter formats, which all require you to condense a big message to the bare minimum of words – AKA, your book descriptions.